Open Book Unbound

 Writer in Lockdown

-We're absolutely thrilled to say that Jan Carson has agreed to be our Writer in Lockdown over the next few months - part of our Open Book Unbound initiative.
+We were absolutely thrilled to have Jan Carson as our Writer in Lockdown from March - September 2020 as part of our Open Book Unbound programme. initiative.

 About Jan Carson